 The Beginning:

-Centuries ago when a global nuclear disaster burned the world to bits Panem rose from the ashes This new system was created with the idea to create a society that would never again resort to such animalistic means of attack.
+Centuries ago when a global nuclear disaster burned the world to bits Panem rose from the ashes.
+This new system was created with the idea to create a society that would never again resort to such animalistic means of attack.
 However, this system was created by humans and because of that it was inherently flawed.
 Instead of ensuring equal prosperity and success this system thrived on the promotion of the ideal that one set of citizens was better than another.
 The idea that those born in the districts existed to provide for the wellbeing and prosperity of those in the Capitol persisted for